studiodeeplake/CombatCubes/README.md

 The playable characters will all have the ability to jump, double jump, fire a weapon, and use tools.
 Aiming of weapons is simple, your weapon will automatically aim at the location of your mouse cursor.
 Your character will move through the x and y axis of your screen while also having the ability to move faster over flat terrain while jumping repeatedly.

-The player has a choice between 3 different classes:
+The player has a choice between 4 starting classes:

 | Class | Description | Main Weapon |
 |-------|-------------|-------------|